 Signs and markings are placed around the sites having speed bumps to inform the oncoming traffic of their presence.
 They calm traffic in slow zone areas which is very effective in reducing the rate of annual fatalities due to road accidents.

-Speed bumps are available in the market in many different forms, due to which they can be categorized into many types.
+Speed bumps are available in the market in many different forms, which can be categorized into many types.
 Below is the list of the main types of speed bumps.

 Types of speed bumps based on their placement location

-Speed bumps are the traffic calming devices like a speed hump, speed table, signage, ramps, cushions, pavement markings, and traffic signals that are installed on different locations to control traffic volume and reduce accidents.
-They are effective traffic calming techniques.
+Speed bumps are traffic calming devices like speed humps, speed tables, signage, ramps, cushions, pavement markings, and traffic signals that are installed in different locations to control traffic volume and reduce accidents.
+They are effective traffic-calming techniques.

-This traffic safety device can be installed in a number of places.
-Below are types of speed bumps on the basis of locations.
+This traffic safety device can be installed in several places.
+Below are types of speed bumps based on locations.